 Donalds is a tiny town located in the state of South Carolina.
 With a population of 321 people and just one neighborhood, Donalds is the 246th largest community in South Carolina.

-Donalds is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Donalds is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Donalds is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Donalds who work in management occupations (29.20%), healthcare suport services (9.49%), and sales jobs (8.03%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Donalds has relatively fewer families with younger children, and/or college students.
 Combined, this makes Donalds a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Donalds is quite a bit lower than the national average among all cities of 21.84%: just 10.18% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Donalds with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.18% of people over 25 have a bachelor's degree or advanced degree.

 Donalds is a very ethnically-diverse town.
 The people who call Donalds home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donalds residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Donalds include German, Canadian, Irish, English, and Scots-Irish.